 With over 200,000,000 guests in total, and over 3 million listings, Airbnb has plenty of data with which to leverage this technology—and it’s driving significant growth.
 Surabhi explains that AI is vital to unpicking this data.
 “We have an immense amount of data at Airbnb, and have put AI and machine learning systems in place to help us understand what is important—and what is noise—to help us make better decisions for our users and our business,” Surabhi explains.

-“We match guests not just with hosts and listings that align with their preferences, but also with neighbourhoods and experiences that meet their needs and interests, which makes for a better consumer experience through and through.
-This also opens up new neighbourhoods and local businesses for tourists and visitors that may be off-the-beaten path or in lesser known areas of the city.”
+“We match guests not just with hosts and listings that align with their preferences, but also with neighbourhoods and experiences that meet their needs and interests, which makes for a better consumer experience through and through.”

 “With the vast amounts of data being generated every day and the computing power to process it, machine learning is the most significant tech breakthrough in the past decade that demonstrates real-life, concrete, measurable ROI.
 It allows us to generate insights from the interactions users have with our product and we are able to use these insights to help build a better experience for the end user.”